Accidents and Safety

 We all want to be safe, especially when we're in our own homes or going about our day-to-day lives.
 Unfortunately, as we get older we can feel a little less safe, due to mobility issues, illness or because we feel more vulnerable to crime and scammers.

 A useful guide to keeping yourself and others safe on the road.
-Topics covered include pedestrian safety and the Green Cross Code, cycle safety, traveling in the car and on public transport, road signs and markings.
+Topics covered include pedestrian safety and the Green Cross Code, cycle safety, scooting, travelling in the car and on public transport, road signs and markings.

 Digital artwork warning of the importance of keeping hair straighteners out of the reach of children.